murez/murez.github.io/index.md

 ### Research Assistant @ **L.I.O.N.** & **NeuDim**

-Co-author [*NEPHELE*: A Neural Platform for Highly Realistic Cloud Radiance Rendering](https://arxiv.org/pdf/2303.04086.pdf), as the second author.
+- Co-author [*NEPHELE*: A Neural Platform for Highly Realistic Cloud Radiance Rendering](https://arxiv.org/pdf/2303.04086.pdf), as the second author.

   - Reduce hash grid size by 8.7 times by introducing *Perfect Spatial Hashing* into NGP.
   - Develop a multi-GPU, multi-node extrem low latency NGP rendering framework, achieving 50 FPS @ 1080 resolution for 12 NGP on 4 GPUs in one node and 37 FPS @ 1080 resolution for 12 NGP on 4 GPUs in 2 nodes using **CUDA awared MPI**.

+ - Research in workloads of DNN Training Jobs in HPC

 ### Student Cluster Competition (SCC) @ Geekpie_HPC Shanghaitech University